-- If you have a fever of 102 degrees Fahrenheit or higher - If your wound is red and more painful - If fluid or pus is coming from your wound - If you feel sick to your stomach or you are throwing up - If your pain is worse and the pain medication does not help. - If you have pain or swelling in your foot, ankle, thigh, or calf (back of your lower leg) - If it is painful or hard to urinate (pee) - If you have chills and you are shivering - If you have pain in your belly (may be constipation)
+- If you have a fever of 102 degrees Fahrenheit or higher for more than 24 hours or after treating with Tylenol with no lowering of fever. - If your wound is red and more painful. - If fluid or pus is coming from your wound. - If you feel sick to your stomach or you are throwing up. - If your pain is worse and the pain medication does not help. - If you have pain or swelling in your foot, ankle, thigh, or calf (back of your lower leg). - If it is painful or hard to urinate (pee). - If you have chills and you are shivering. - If you have pain in your belly (may be constipation).